If you receive an animal infringement notice and believe there’s good reason not to pay it, you can apply for it to be reviewed.

 Before you apply for review, it is worth considering:

 - Less than 5 per cent of infringements are withdrawn.

 - Less than 1 per cent of infringements are withdrawn because of an error.

 - By law, you are considered the owner of a dog or cat even if you are only looking after it for a short time.
 If you are under 18, your parent or guardian is considered the owner of your dog or cat.

 - There are specific grounds for review.

 You need to apply for review before the payment due date, which is shown on your infringement notice.

 - Download and complete the Animal infringement objection form and attach any supporting documents (see grounds for review).

-- Submit the form and any supporting documents in person or by mail to Council offices.
+- Submit the form and any supporting documents by mail to Council offices.

 - When we receive your request, we'll suspend the fine until you receive a response from us, usually within 30 days.
 If your objection is unsuccessful, you'll have an additional 28 days to pay the fine.